jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/Tryst with ISI-Delhi.md

 I guess, partly this half-hearted acceptance is also a reason for my delay in clearing the UPSC-CSE.
 I was unable to give my complete attention to the exam because I never felt getting into the services would complete me, rather I chose it because it would provide me an opportunity to formulate & take decisions over problems concerning at large and also have a predictable future to pursue my interests independently.

-Since I started exploring theory in Jun'2019, I've been following works of a some professors, a small subset I have am mentioning here below.
+Since I started exploring theory in Jun'2019, I've been following works of some professors, a small subset I am mentioning here below.

 <details>
 <summary> [Click to Expand] <strong>Some professors I follow in Computer Science</strong></summary>